When You're Wrongly Accused - Silence is Golden!

 Focus on the “BigBattle" in Court – Not the “Little Battles"

-When you are faced with an accusation as horrible as child molestation, it is the natural tendency to want to explain to everyone how it could not have happened.
+When you are faced with a wrongful criminal accusation, it is the natural tendency to want to explain to everyone how it could not have happened.
 In a moment of desperation you may find yourself piecing together past events and trying to convince your family, friends, and law enforcement that you are innocent.
 It is during this time of desperation that you will say things that should not be said and that will almost certainly be used against you.

 If you want to come out ahead in this battle, you MUST remain silent.
 You MUST NOT try to explain your version of the events to anyone other than your attorney.
 Everything you say, WILL be used against you – everything.

-Remember, when you are accused of sexually molesting a child, the entire world is already against you.
+Remember, when you are accused of a heinous crime, the entire world is already against you.
 There is little you can say to convince the world otherwise.
 You should focus all your energy on trying to win the big battle in court and not on trying to win the little battles with your friends, family, and law enforcement.
 There is nothing more convincing of your innocence than a finding of “Not Guilty" in a Court of Law.

 The Police Want Me to Go Down to the Police Station – Should I Go?

 Police will often trick you into going down to the police station to “tell your side of the story."
 What you should know is that the police plan to put you in a small room and interrogate you using various police tactics to try and get you to “confess".
 They will secretly record the entire interrogation and will use anything you say against you when you eventually have to face a jury in Court.
 Once the police have finished interrogating you, they will place you under arrest.
 Why do the Police do this?
 Police invite you to “tell your side of the story" at the police station so that they do not have to go looking for you to arrest you.
 Also, you will likely be more willing to speak to them if you are unaware that you are about to be arrested.